andrewpeterblake/TBEN/README.md

 ## TBEN

-Repository for code for TBEN R event.
+Repository for code for TBEN R event run by the [https://www.bankofengland.co.uk](Bank of England)'s [https://www.bankofengland.co.uk/ccbs](Centre for Central Banking Studies).

-Includes the presentation, "R (and RStudio) for Econometricians.pdf".
+The repository includes the presentation, "R (and RStudio) for Econometricians.pdf" and some code examples.

 The two examples are: